 For extra peace of mind when driving in snow and ice, make sure your car insurance includes breakdown cover.
 The last thing you want is to be stranded in the middle of nowhere in the freezing cold, with no means of getting home.
 With 4,000 breakdown professionals located across the UK, and no call-out charges, LV= Britannia Rescue's breakdown cover will give you peace of mind when you set off on your journey.
-And with Boundless members being able to get 8% off the price of LV= car insurance, it's a no-brainer.

 Get money off motoring services with Boundless

 As a Boundless member, you can benefit from great deals on car maintenance, tyre fitting, motoring insurance and more.
 For further details, visit our dedicated motoring deals page.
 You can also enjoy discounts from Halfords and many other high-street retailers with a Boundless shopping card.
 Click here to find out more.